 A hackathon where groups of students can work together to create prototypes and concepts over a 36-hour period at Aarhus University.
-Endless supply with gadgets, tools, and tech people to help us make actual prototypes.
+An endless supply of gadgets, tools, and tech people are provided to help us make actual prototypes.

 Although we already had an idea, I motivated the group to spend more time on creating more ideas within our problem area.
-So, I facilitated a creative process using konvergent and divergent thinking.
+So, I facilitated a creative process using convergent and divergent thinking.

 Here every team member would individually brainstorm as many ideas as they could.